-On each Remittance Date, the Investment Agent will direct the Custodian to liquidate Collateral in the Cash Collateral Account to the extent necessary for the Issuer to pay any Return Amounts to Fannie Mae and to pay principal on the Notes as required under the Indenture, and deposit the amount payable as principal, together with the interest earned on the Collateral during the related Note Accrual Period, in the Note Distribution Account.
+On each Remittance Date, the Investment Agent will direct the Custodian in writing to liquidate Collateral in the Cash Collateral Account to the extent necessary for the Issuer to pay any Return Amounts to Fannie Mae and to pay principal on the Notes as required under the Indenture, and deposit the amount payable as principal, together with the interest earned on the Collateral during the related Note Accrual Period, in the Note Distribution Account (unless the Investment Agent and Custodian are the same entity, in which event no such written direction will be required).
 Additionally, on each Remittance Date, Fannie Mae is required to deposit in the Note Distribution Account the Investment Liquidation Contribution portion, if any, of the Capital Contribution Amount, pursuant to the Capital Contribution Agreement.
 Except as described below, on each Payment Date, the Indenture Trustee will withdraw from the Note Distribution Account and distribute as principal to the Holders of each outstanding Class of Notes (without regard to any exchanges of Exchangeable Notes for RCR Notes) an amount equal to the portion of Senior Reduction Amount, Subordinate Reduction Amount and/or Supplemental Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.